By Andrew Mackinnon

 This system of “representative democracy” has proved time and time and time again to be a disastrous system of government which consistently ignores the majority will of Australian citizens on a disturbingly large number of issues.

-Instead of voting for many different elected representatives in elections, Australian citizens should vote voluntarily via the internet in referendums on proposals such as, “Do you support the enforcement of capital punishment involving death by hanging for capital crimes such as treason, murder, pedophilia, rape, aggravated assault and kidnapping?”.
+Instead of voting for many different elected representatives in elections, Australian citizens should vote voluntarily via the internet in referendums on proposals such as, “Do you support the enforcement of capital punishment involving death by hanging for capital crimes such as treason, murder, pedophilia, rape, aggravated assault, kidnapping, gang stalking and arson?”.

 Whichever side of the proposal, being those who support the proposal with a vote of “Yes” or those who oppose the proposal with a vote of “No”, receives the highest number of voluntary votes from Australian citizens aged 18 years and over who are enrolled to vote, that is the side of the proposal on which policy and legislation should be enacted by the relevant Australian government which has authority over the jurisdiction (i.e. federal, state, territorial or local) in which the referendum is taking place.